 Jon leverages this substantial, and invaluable, experience as a contributor to TechTarget publications such as Storage magazine, websites such as SearchDisasterRecovery.com and SearchStorage.com, and as a member of the TechTarget Speaker Bureau since 2012 -- most recently as keynote speaker of the Business Continuity and Disaster Recovery in the Era of Software-Defined Data Centers.

 Below, you'll find some of that expertise and experience on display.
 Click through to any of the tips, tricks, tutorials and advice features below to see for yourself why Jon Toigo has come to be recognized as one of the most respected voices in the storage industry.
 And participate in future conversations by following him on Twitter.

 Do you have a question for our experts?

 Contributions from Jon William Toigo

-- Performance considerations for efficient data storage
+- Do you have an efficient data storage environment?

 - Why SRM for software-defined storage still matters

 - Software-defined infrastructure or how storage becomes software

 - Reinforce RAID with other technologies